WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_controlHub/dep_controlHub_prepDevices.md

     Device Tags are one of the most underutilized features for sorting and filtering devices.
     Not only are tags useful in Control Hub, but they are also extremely beneficial when working with the Webex RESTful APIs, providing one of the most effective ways to filter devices.
+In this lab you are only adding tags to one device but the method is the same for multiple devices.

 !!!
 Tip